Mulc1b3R/eve/README.md

 Check out the live website: [OpenAudio.ai](https://openaudio.ai)

-# Open-Audio TTS
+# Zendog Eve.

-Open-Audio TTS is a web application that allows users to convert text into natural-sounding speech.
-Powered by OpenAI's text-to-speech models, this tool offers an intuitive user interface built with Chakra UI, providing a seamless experience for generating and downloading speech audio files.
+Zendog Eve is a web app enabling users to convert text into natural-sounding speech.
+Powered by OpenAI's text-to-speech model, (tts-1), the app has an intuitive user interface built with Chakra UI, providing a seamless experience for generating and downloading speech audio files:
+.mp3
+Eve is an Electronic voice emulator.

 ## Features